 The MAPE prepares students for a variety of professions, both at the national and international level, in government, media, cultural organizations and the nonprofit sector.

-See the MAPE MA program handbook for more information.
+Check out the MAPE program handbook for more detailed program requirements.